 The past couple of years we’ve observed interesting key digital product trends, like digital transformation, advanced technology deployment, IT skills shortages, and outsourcing; some of them ignited by changing user needs and habits, and then accelerated by the pandemic.
 The result?
 Increased pressure on product management to push new product development and innovation forward and accelerate time to market.
 Customers want more and they want it now.
 Meanwhile, it’s harder than ever to hire and to build in-house high-performing teams in a quick and cost-effective way, resulting in companies and Product C-levels missing out on opportunities.
 But the market doesn’t care about excuses; it is about driving new revenue or finding yourself another gig.

 Thankfully, the march of technological progress carries on undefeated.
-In 2022, four trends are coming together which will allow senior marketers and product managers to boost their solutions’ growth.
+Four trends are coming together which will allow senior marketers and product managers to boost their solutions’ growth.

 These four digital product trends are intertwined and co-dependent, but need to be examined separately so each can be understood as the four legs of a magnificent, digital stool: strategic partnerships, new data challenges, AI, and no-code, all supporting the seat which is the Total Experience (TX) Paradigm.

 As an answer to the IT skills shortage, outsourcing has been a growing trend for companies that want to create an MVP, validate a market, or even scale or modernize an already successful digital solution.
 With a pandemic that accelerated an already existing trend of remote work, more and more product managers are finding digital product agencies to be great partners when working towards innovation and growth.